 Freight Costs Increase

-According to CNBC, the cost of moving freight has spiked dramatically.
+In 2020 CNBC reported the cost of moving freight had spiked dramatically.

 Pre-COVID, it cost approximately $1,500 to ship a cargo container from Shanghai to Los Angeles.
 In 2021, that cost has increased 20x (!) to nearly $30,000.